 However, our susceptibility to some kinds of bullshit may be more costly.

-People tend to be cognitive misers, only thinking hard about things when they must.
 For example, presidential candidates in the upcoming US election are slinging bullshit at an alarming rate (perhaps some more than others).
 Their bullshit can easily spread online, where legions of supporters take to Twitter and Facebook to talk politics despite the fact that many of them are likely ill-informed.

 Donald Trump, for instance, has repeatedly claimed that thousands of Muslims in New Jersey celebrated the tragedy of 9/11.
 Many of his supporters took to social media to back his view, despite abundant evidence that this was bullshit.
 Trump displays callous disregard for the truth in order to impress certain demographics of voters.
 The spread of this kind of bullshit serves to further ostracize a marginalized group.
 It is but one manifestation of the potentially severe consequences of bullshit in politics.